TORM plc Long-Term Incentive Program

-The Participants will be granted a total of 873,450 RSUs and, subject to vesting, each RSU entitles the holder to acquire one TORM A-share.
-The RSUs will vest over a three-year period, with one third of the grant amount vesting at each anniversary during the three-year period starting on 1 January 2020.
-The exercise price for each TORM A-share is DKK 49.7, corresponding to the average of 90 calendar days preceding the publication of TORM plc’s 2018 Annual Report plus a 15% premium.
+The Participants will for the year 2021 be granted a total of 1,099,919 RSUs and, subject to vesting, each RSU entitles the holder to acquire one TORM A-share.
+The RSUs will vest over a three-year period, with one third of the grant amount vesting at each anniversary during the three-year period starting on 01 January 2022.
+The exercise price for each TORM A-share is DKK 53.5, corresponding to the average of 90 calendar days preceding the publication of TORM plc’s 2020 Annual Report plus a 15% premium.
 Vested RSUs may be exercised for a period of 360 days from each vesting date.

 Holders of the RSUs will have no rights as a shareholder with respect to such RSUs until such time as the RSUs vest and are exercised and TORM A-shares are issued.
 The RSUs include certain adjustment and acceleration provisions, exercise conditions and other terms customary for restricted stock option programs of this nature.

-·The strike price is adjusted for TORM dividends
+The strike price is adjusted for future TORM dividends

-·The risk-free interest rate based upon expiry of the RSUs is based on Danish government bonds with maturity corresponding to the maturity of the individual RSUs (between -0.6% and -0.5%)
+The risk-free interest rate based upon expiry of the RSUs is based on Danish government bonds with maturity corresponding to the maturity of the individual RSUs (-0.5%)

-·A share price of DKK 49.5 per A-share at the time of allocation
+A share price of DKK 55.4 per A-share at the time of allocation

 The RSU allocation is expected to affect the P&L statement in the following manner: